Woman found dead in suitcase identified as NY resident

-GREENWICH, Conn. — A woman found dead and bound in a suitcase in a wooded area of Connecticut was identified Thursday as a 24-year-old New York resident who was reported missing last week.
+HARTFORD, Conn. — A woman found dead and bound in a suitcase in a wooded area of Connecticut was identified Thursday as a 24-year-old New York resident who worked at a bookstore and aspired to be a tattoo artist, according to police and co-workers.

-Greenwich, Connecticut, police said the woman was Valerie Reyes, of New Rochelle, New York, who was last seen Jan.
+Greenwich, Connecticut, police identified the woman as Valerie Reyes, of New Rochelle, New York, who was last seen Jan.
 29 and was reported missing the next day after she did not show up for work.

 Highway workers found the body Tuesday morning in a wooded section of Greenwich, about 10 miles (16 kilometers) from New Rochelle.
 Officials said Reyes’ hands and feet were bound.
-Police are calling her death a homicide.
+Police are investigating her death as a homicide.

 No arrests have been announced.